electrode-io/car-buying/instructions.md

     };
    ```

-   > Notice how we are populating the initial redux store with `creatReduxStore` and `storeInitalizer` functions.
+   > Notice how we are populating the initial redux store with `createReduxStore` and `storeInitializer` functions.
 We are setting the initial state with a list of vehicles to populate the user view.
 We are calling the `/vehicles` api created in the `vehicles.js` plugin created in the previous step.
 This is the data being populated on the server side.
 Check out how this data is consumed on the client side in `src/client/app.jsx`.

-   Since we do not have any actions for now, please delete the contents from the file `src/client/actions/index.js` and update the file `src/client/reducers.jsx` with:
+   Since we do not have any actions for now, please delete the contents from the file `src/client/actions/index.js`.

+   Then, update the file `src/client/reducers.jsx` with:

    ```js
    import {combineReducers} from "redux";